Windowline/Number-Classifier/README.md

-# Number-Classifier Inference with Cuda
+# Number-Classifier Inference with CUDA
-Simple neural network with cuda (only inference)
+Simple neural network with CUDA (only inference)

 Run
 ```